PKHarsimran/PKHarsimran.github.io/_posts/2024-08-07-Embracing_Change_CPTSD_and_Career_Transformation.md

 **Introduction**

-Life doesn't always unfold the way we expect.
-Sometimes, we grow up thinking our struggles are normal—until one day, we realize we've been surviving, not living.
-This is my story: a journey marked by trauma, illness, and loss, but also by healing, growth, and resilience.
-I want to share what Complex PTSD really is, how it shaped my life, and how I fought my way into a career in cybersecurity despite it all.

-**Lupus and the First Signs of Something Deeper**

-Since childhood, I struggled with unexplained fevers, body aches, and fatigue.
-My parents chalked it up to allergies or being a sensitive kid.
-But those weren’t just allergies—they were undiagnosed lupus flares.
-It wasn’t until much later in life, through therapy and education, that I realized my autoimmune flares were deeply connected to unprocessed trauma.
-My body wasn’t just sick—it was signaling something deeper: emotional injury.

-**From Pain to Power: My Early Journey**
+At 10 years old, I spent months in bed with fevers, joint pain, and fatigue that never seemed to end.
+My family scrambled for answers but didn’t understand what was happening.
+They didn’t know it was an autoimmune flare — they just blamed it on my environment and moved on.
+Neglect wasn’t always loud; sometimes, it was silence, inaction, and the absence of care.

+I didn’t know it then, but those flares were lupus.
+And beneath the illness was something deeper — unprocessed trauma.
+This is my journey of surviving Complex PTSD, finding healing, and building a career in cybersecurity against the odds.

+**Growing Up in Survival Mode**

 I was born in a modest home in Northern India.
-My father’s job required us to move often.
-Each move meant new schools, new languages, and new kids who didn’t understand me.
-Wearing a turban as a young Sikh child made me a visible target.
-The bullying was relentless.
-I learned to hide my emotions and became numb, thinking that was strength.
+My father’s job meant constant moving — new schools, new languages, and new kids who didn’t understand me.
+Wearing a turban as a young Sikh child made me a visible target for relentless bullying.
+I learned to hide my emotions, thinking numbness was strength.

 When we moved to Canada at 13, I thought things would get better.
 They didn’t.
-Racism, isolation, and the pressure to succeed in a new country just added more weight.
-And the physical symptoms—joint pain, fatigue, digestive issues—got worse.
-But we didn’t talk about mental health.
-We didn’t talk about trauma.
+Racism, isolation, and pressure to succeed just added to the weight.
+The physical symptoms — fatigue, joint pain, digestive issues — worsened.
+But in my family, mental health wasn’t discussed.
 We just “pushed through.”

-**Understanding CPTSD: The Trauma That Stays**

-Complex Post-Traumatic Stress Disorder (CPTSD) is different from PTSD.
-It’s not from one moment of trauma—it’s from many.
-Often, it begins in childhood.
-It's chronic, it's silent, and it rewires how you see yourself and the world.
-Kids like me don’t always grow up in war zones—but when love feels conditional, and safety isn’t guaranteed, your body learns to brace for pain, even when it’s not there.

-CPTSD isn’t always visible.
-It shows up as:
+**Understanding CPTSD**

+Complex PTSD (CPTSD) isn’t caused by one event — it’s the result of many, often starting in childhood.
+It rewires how you see yourself and the world.

+For me, it showed up as:

 - Always being on edge, even in safe spaces.

 - Deep shame and low self-worth.

-- Struggles with trust and relationships.

-- Emotional numbness or intense emotional outbursts.
+- Emotional numbness or sudden outbursts.

-- Difficulty with boundaries or saying no.
+- Struggles with trust, boundaries, and relationships.

-And when this trauma is left untreated, it seeps into everything—your health, your confidence, and your dreams.
+Left untreated, it seeps into your health, confidence, and dreams.
+I didn’t realize my body’s pain was both physical and emotional — two battles I was fighting at once.

-**Resilience in Action: My Cybersecurity Journey**
+**Turning Pain into Purpose**

-Transitioning to cybersecurity wasn’t originally part of my plan.
-After earning diplomas in robotics and electronics, I started my career as a control engineer.
-But curiosity had other ideas.
-When the COVID-19 pandemic hit, I decided to shift paths.
-Enrolling in the University of Toronto SCS Cybersecurity Boot Camp became a turning point in my life.
+When COVID-19 hit, I decided to change paths.
+I enrolled in the University of Toronto’s Cybersecurity Boot Camp — a move that would reshape my future.

-Despite failing the CompTIA Security+ exam on my first try, I didn’t give up.
-I studied harder, earned the certification, and proved to myself that I was more than capable.
-My independent project—a home automation system—showcased my technical skills and passion for problem-solving.
-It helped me land my first IT role at Telecom Metric during the height of the pandemic, working virtually as a IT Specialist.
+I failed the CompTIA Security+ exam on my first try.
+But instead of quitting, I doubled down, studied harder, and passed.
+My first big break came during the pandemic as an IT Specialist at Telecom Metric, working entirely virtually.

-**Facing Personal Loss with Continued Strength**

-Soon after completing my boot camp, I faced a devastating loss—my grandfather, the only person who showed me calm and kindness during my chaotic childhood, passed away from cancer.
-At the same time, I was actively job hunting and trying to escape a toxic environment.
-The grief felt unbearable, but the resilience I had built over the years gave me the strength to push through and keep growing.

-**Healing through Therapy: CBT and EMDR**
+**Projects That Proved I Could**

+The real turning point wasn’t just getting jobs — it was creating things that didn’t exist before:

+- IOC-Inspector: A Python-based tool I built to scan and analyze malicious documents for Indicators of Compromise (IOCs).
+It automated what would normally take hours, proving I could build practical, impactful solutions from scratch.

+- My Cybersecurity Blog: I launched my own blog without prior web development experience, figuring out everything from hosting to custom design.
+Every post became a way to share knowledge and make security more accessible.

+These projects weren’t just technical milestones — they were proof that I could take ownership of my path, even when starting with nothing but curiosity and persistence.

+**Healing Through Therapy**

-Therapy has played an essential role in my healing journey.
-Cognitive Behavioral Therapy (CBT) significantly helped me retrain my mind, teaching me to recognize and accept my experiences as genuine abuse, not just instances of people being rude or mean.
-CPTSD often distorts perceptions, making it difficult to distinguish abuse from everyday rudeness or negativity.
+Cognitive Behavioral Therapy (CBT) taught me to recognize and accept that what I experienced was genuine abuse, not “just” people being rude.
-Eye Movement Desensitization and Reprocessing (EMDR) therapy was transformative, enabling me to revisit and process deep-seated grief by connecting with my younger self.
-EMDR helped me confront emotional wounds I had long suppressed, facilitating profound emotional release and healing.
+Eye Movement Desensitization and Reprocessing (EMDR) helped me reconnect with my younger self, process grief, and release emotions I’d suppressed for years.

-**Moments of Pride**

-My journey has been marked by significant moments of pride and empowerment:
-1. **Achieving the CompTIA Security+ Certification:** Even when faced with failures and setbacks, continuing to push forward and not giving up leads to eventual success.
-2. **Embracing Independence:** Taking care of oneself, both physically and mentally, is essential for overall well-being and long-term success.
-3. **Landing My First Cybersecurity Job:** No matter how challenging the circumstances, it is possible to change one’s path and create a better future.
-4. **Inner Strength:** We often underestimate our inner strength.
-Realizing and embracing this strength can lead to profound personal growth and resilience.
+Healing didn’t happen overnight, but therapy gave me tools to reclaim my life from both CPTSD and the weight of neglect.

+**What I’ve Learned**

+- Perseverance Pays Off: Failure is part of the process — not the end of it.
+- Self-Care is Non-Negotiable: Physical and mental health are the foundation for everything else.
+- You Can Build Your Own Future: Skills, careers, and identities can be rebuilt from scratch.
+- Inner Strength Is Real: You have more resilience than you think — sometimes you just need the chance to see it.

 **Key Lessons in Resilience**